-People asking themselves “Are Retractable Dog Leashes are Better?” should start their investigation by reviewing the Pros and Cons of Retractable Leashes, and especially by comparing those pros and cons vs. traditional, fixed-length leashes.
+People asking themselves “Are Retractable Dog Leashes are Better?” should start their investigation by reviewing the pros and cons of retractable leashes, and especially by comparing those pros and cons vs traditional, fixed-length leashes.

-- Retractable dog leashes offer more freedom
+- Retractable dog leashes provide more freedom

 - Retractable dog leashes can be useful for training

 - Retractable dog leashes are easier to use

 Possible Drawbacks of Retractable Dog Leashes